micmejia/bible-dump/NKJV/1 Samuel/1 Sam 4.md

 Then a man of Benjamin ran from the battle line the same day, and came to Shiloh with his clothes torn and dirt on his head.

 ###### 13
 Now when he came, there was Eli, sitting on a seat by the wayside watching, for his heart trembled for the ark of God.
-And when the man came into the city and told _it,_ all the city cried out.
+And when the man came into the city and told it, all the city cried out.

 ###### 14
-When Eli heard the noise of the outcry, he said, "What _does_ the sound of this tumult _mean?_" And the man came quickly and told Eli.
+When Eli heard the noise of the outcry, he said, "What does the sound of this tumult mean?"
+And the man came quickly and told Eli.

 ###### 15
 Eli was ninety-eight years old, and his eyes were so dim that he could not see.

 ###### 16
-Then the man said to Eli, "I _am_ he who came from the battle.
+Then the man said to Eli, "I am he who came from the battle.
 And I fled today from the battle line."
 And he said, "What happened, my son?"

 ###### 17
 So the messenger answered and said, "Israel has fled before the Philistines, and there has been a great slaughter among the people.
 Also your two sons, Hophni and Phinehas, are dead; and the ark of God has been captured."